Greek junta trials: Trial of the instigators of the 21 April 1967 coup

-Panagiotis Kanellopoulos, the last legitimate Prime Minister of Greece prior to the coup, acting as witness for the prosecution, testified how he was arrested by machine-gun toting soldiers and transported to the palace to meet King Constantine.
-He added that during the meeting he urged the king to use his status as commander-in-chief of the Greek military to order loyal officers to crush the coup.
-He stated that Constantine refused to do so because he feared bloodshed.
+Panagiotis Kanellopoulos, the last legitimate prime minister of Greece prior to the coup, acting as witness for the prosecution, testified how he was arrested by soldiers with machine-guns and transported to the palace to meet King Constantine.
+He added that during the meeting he urged the king to use his status as commander-in-chief of the Greek military to order loyal officers to rise up against the coup.
+He stated that Constantine refused to do so because he feared instigating bloodshed.

 Kanellopoulos also stated at the trial that, against his advice, King Constantine swore-in the government of the colonels, an action which had helped legitimise their rule.
 Kanellopoulos' testimony had the effect of undermining the charge of mutiny.
 Kanellopoulos, during his testimony, also accepted his responsibility "before history" for not preempting the coup.
 He testified that there was no indication at all that the colonels were plotting "behind the backs" of the highest echelons of the army leadership.

-Papadopoulos refused to testify and only declared: "I shall answer only to history and to the Greek people"; to which presiding justice Deyannis retorted: "Do you think history is absent from this courtroom?"
+Papadopoulos refused to testify and only declared: "I shall answer only to history and to the Greek people"; to which presiding judge Deyannis retorted: "Do you think history is absent from this courtroom?"
 Papadopoulos did not respond.

-The question of the involvement of the Central Intelligence Agency (CIA) in the coup, a widely held belief in Greece, was not answered at the trial.
+The question of the involvement of the Central Intelligence Agency (CIA) in the coup, a widely held belief in Greece, was not addressed at the trial.
 Deyannis forbade all discussion on the subject with the remark that the trial was only confined to discovering the facts involved on the day the coup occurred.
 The only testimony about CIA involvement was given by Andreas Papandreou, who insisted that the colonels worked closely with the CIA.

 Verdict

 The trial of the instigators ended on 23 August 1975.
 Papadopoulos, Nikolaos Makarezos and Stylianos Pattakos were sentenced to death by firing squad, while Dimitrios Ioannidis received a life sentence.
 Seven others were sentenced to terms ranging from five to 20 years and two were acquitted.
 The crimes were deemed "momentary" and not "continuous" and considered to have lasted only between 20 and 21 April 1967.
 The verdict made it impossible to prosecute the collaborators of the junta.

 This is the detailed table of the main sentences:

 The death sentences were later commuted to life incarceration by the Karamanlis government.

 On 28 August 1975 Konstantinos Karamanlis declared: "When we say life [sentence], we mean life [sentence]", meaning that the commutation of the sentences from death to life imprisonment would not be followed by further reductions.

 Stamatelopoulos disagreed early after the coup with Papadopoulos and started publishing critical articles against the junta regime in the newspaper Vradyni.
-He was the only defendant acknowledged for mitigating circumstances and especially for having honestly regretted his participation at the coup.
-With his articles he helped the opposition of the regime.
+He was the only defendant for whom mitigating circumstances were considered, especially for having honestly regretted his participation in the coup.
+With his articles, he helped foster opposition to the regime.